calebmsword/parsec/README.md

 ]);
 ```

 `parsec.sequence` is the most useful Parsec factory.
-Its usage is fully analagous to Promise chains or async-await and it also comes with more robust and convenient handling of time limits and cancellation.
+Its usage is fully analagous to Promise chains or async-await.

  - `parsec.parallel` creates a requestor which concurrently executes a collection of other requestors.